Detroit Police Scanner: Still in the Clear While Metro Detroit Goes Dark

 - Many agencies choose full encryption because it is administratively simpler, not because it is required

-Michigan State Police notified all CJIS user agencies that transmitting criminal justice information over radio must meet federal encryption standards by October 2025.
+In May 2025, Michigan State Police notified all CJIS user agencies that transmitting criminal justice information over radio must meet federal encryption standards, with compliance audits and potential sanctions beginning October 1, 2026.
 That requirement covers criminal justice data, not all communications.
 Departments choosing full encryption are making an administrative decision, not a legally required one.

 |---|---|---|---|